You'll fall in love with these crispy air fryer tofu nuggets.

 You'll need the ingredients below to make these delicious & crispy air fried tofu nuggets.

-- Super Firm Tofu (I recommend using super firm tofu, but extra firm tofu can also be used as long as it's drained and pressed well to remove excess water.
+- Super Firm Block of Tofu (I recommend using super firm tofu, but extra firm tofu can also be used as long as it's drained and pressed well to remove excess water.
 See below for more on this.)